anthertech/antPOLL/README.md

     🔹Launch the Poll

+        Go to the Community Poll, and click "Launch" via the Poll Actions.

+    🔹End the Poll

-        Go to the Community Poll Web Page, and click "Launch Poll" via the Poll Actions.
+        Go to the Community Poll, and click "End" via the Poll Actions.

     🔹Track Results